 - more regional PC stressor DGVs

-- more biological assessment models for inland streams (e.g. AUSRIVAS, or Australian River Assessment Scheme)
+- more biological assessment models for inland streams (for instance AUSRIVAS, or Australian River Assessment Scheme)

-- useful template for providing guidance on regional-specific management context, biological assessments and general monitoring advice.
+- Information and guidance on regional-specific management context, biological assessments and general monitoring advice.

-Many jurisdictions have derived their own guideline values for PC stressors at a catchment, basin or physiographic level since the ANZECC & ARMCANZ (2000) guidelines.
-We provide links to such jurisdictional information.
+Many jurisdictions have derived their own guideline values for PC stressors at a site, catchment, basin or physiographic level since the ANZECC & ARMCANZ (2000) guidelines.
+Some jurisdictions will have included these in legislation.
+We provide links to such jurisdictional information where it exists.

-Our ecoregionally based DGVs have improved on the ANZECC & ARMCANZ (2000) values but we recommend that jurisdictions and other users collect more localised reference data for site-specific derivation of guideline values from:
+The regional DGVs for PC stressors provided in the Water Quality Guidelines only provide first-pass guidance for water quality management in the absence of finer spatial resolution data and information.
+While they are greatly improved on the ANZECC & ARMCANZ (2000) values, we recommend that jurisdictions and other users collect more localised reference data for site-specific derivation of guideline values from:

 - strategic monitoring programs